civl-verifier/civl-verifier.github.io/doc.md

 It is also possible to summarize the effect of a procedure that makes an asynchronous call to an atomic action via a pending async in the refined action.
 A pending async in an atomic action can be eliminated subsequently.
-The next examples illustrates the CIVL features that allow the user to create and eliminate pending asyncs.
+The next examples illustrates the Civl features that allow the user to create and eliminate pending asyncs.

 ```boogie
 var {:layer 0,3} x:int;